bnbwebexpertise/laravel-attachments/README.md

 $attachmentByKey = $user->attachment('myKey');
 $attachmentByKey->delete(); // Will also delete the file on the storage by default
 ```

+### Soft Deletes
+The package also supports the Laravel's SoftDeletes trait (disabled by default).
+ It can be enabled by setting the `behaviors.soft_delete` to `true` in
+ the configuration.

+> Note that `behaviors.cascade_delete` setting will then work only with
+ the `forceDelete()` method of the `Attachment` model class.
+ All the files will be kept while the record is soft-deleted

 ## Hooking the file output